giulioz/cvedu/README.md

 You can easily build a line detector, and play the **included game**  with a colored joystick.

 A video demonstration is below:

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/IJvX6l1S-DM/0.jpg)](https://www.youtube.com/watch?v=IJvX6l1S-DM)

-***NOTE:** This was built as a side project, to be used specifically for a course taught at my university, it may be unstable or incomplete.
+***NOTE:** This was built as a side project, to be used specifically for a course taught at my university, it may be unstable or incomplete, and it's still in heavy development.
 I take no responsability for its usage.*

 ## Available Scripts